mahmutfurkankalkan/AlSi-Alloy-Microstructures-with-Different-Sr-ratios-/README.md

 ## ⚠️ Important Considerations

 ### 🖼️ Image Characteristics Matter
-The scripts assume grayscale SEM images of fixed size (ideally **512×512 pixels**).
+The scripts assume grayscale SEM images of fixed size (ideally **could be changed depend on the requirements**).
 If using images with different resolution, magnification, or contrast, you should adjust preprocessing steps such as thresholding, resizing, and filtering.

 ### 📏 Measurement Units
 All area and length measurements (e.g., SDAS) are calculated in **pixel units**.
 To convert values to microns, appropriate **scale calibration** is required based on magnification or embedded scale bars in the original images.